Unforgiven (2002): Preliminary matches

+Main event match

-The main event was for the WWE Championship between Brock Lesnar (with Paul Heyman) and The Undertaker.
-During the match, the referee was distracted, allowing Lesnar to hit The Undertaker with the title belt, which caused The Undertaker to bleed.
-After Lesnar collided with the referee, who was knocked down, The Undertaker performed a Chokeslam on Lesnar.
-Matt Hardy attempted to interfere but The Undertaker performed a Last Ride on Hardy.
-Lesnar pushed The Undertaker, causing The Undertaker to knock the referee down, and attempted to hit The Undertaker with a chair but The Undertaker performed a Big Boot into the chair, causing the chair to hit Lesnar, and hit Lesnar with the chair, causing Lesnar to bleed.
-After Lesnar attacked the referee, the referee ruled the match a double disqualification.
+The main event was for the WWE Championship, in which Brock Lesnar (with Paul Heyman) defended the title against The Undertaker.
+Early in the match, Lesnar applied a bear hug on The Undertaker, who swung Lesnar through the ropes to break the hold.
+While Heyman distracted the referee, Lesnar hit The Undertaker with the title belt, causing The Undertaker to bleed.
+After Lesnar collided with the referee, who was knocked down, The Undertaker performed a chokeslam on Lesnar.
+Matt Hardy attempted to interfere in the match, but The Undertaker performed a Last Ride on Hardy.
+Lesnar then executed a spinebuster on The Undertaker for a near-fall.
+The Undertaker attempted to perform a Tombstone piledriver, but Lesnar pushed The Undertaker into the referee, who was knocked down again.
+Lesnar attempted to hit The Undertaker with a steel chair, but The Undertaker performed a big boot on Lesnar and hit him in the head with the chair, causing Lesnar to bleed.
+After Lesnar attacked the referee, the referee ruled the match a double disqualification, but Lesnar retained the WWE Championship.
 After the match, The Undertaker threw Lesnar through the stage set.